 Rather than auto-generating entry points for every function/method in your code (and worse yet, assuming public if not specified), the developer must clearly define a list of messages to be handled and dispatch them to the proper functions.
 It is impossible to accidentally expose a function this way.

 The block hashes (and last digits of timestamps) are even more easily manipulated by block proposers in Tendermint, than with miners in Ethereum.
 They should not be used for randomness.
 There is work planned to provide a secure random beacon and expose this secure source of entropy to smart contracts.

 If you call a contract with a given

-HandleMsg, this just requires the contract has the specified API, but says nothing
+ExecuteMsg, this just requires the contract to have the specified API but says nothing

 of the code there.
-I could upload malicious code with the same API as a desired contract (or a superset of the API), and
+I could upload malicious code with the same API as the desired contract (or a superset of the API), and

 we demo this in the tutorial.